Sensory and Auditory Integration Therapy

 -

-Aetna considers sensory integration therapy and auditory integration therapy (also known as auditory integration training) experimental and investigational for the management of persons with various communication, behavioral, emotional, and learning disorders and for all other indications.
+Aetna considers sensory integration therapy and auditory integration therapy (also known as auditory integration training) experimental, investigational, or unproven for the management of persons with various communication, behavioral, emotional, and learning disorders and for all other indications.
 The effectiveness of these therapies is unproven.

 Code | Code Description |